2020 Republican National Convention

 The 2020 Republican National Convention in which delegates of the United States Republican Party selected the party's nominees for president and vice president in the 2020 United States presidential election, was held from August 24 to 27, 2020.

 Due to the COVID-19 pandemic in the United States, plans to convene a traditional large-scale convention were cancelled a few weeks before the convention.
 Primary venues included the Charlotte Convention Center in Charlotte, North Carolina, and the Andrew W. Mellon Auditorium in Washington, D.C., with many other remote venues also being utilized.
-The convention nominated President Donald Trump and Vice President Mike Pence for reelection.

-The convention was originally scheduled to be held at the Spectrum Center in Charlotte, North Carolina, but on June 2, 2020, Trump and the Republican National Committee pulled the event from Charlotte after the North Carolina state government declined to agree to Trump's demands to allow the convention to take place with a full crowd and without public health measures designed to prevent the spread of the COVID-19 pandemic, such as social distancing and face coverings.
-Trump then announced that the convention would be moved to Jacksonville, Florida, but subsequently cancelled the Jacksonville convention plans on July 23.
-Some convention proceedings, albeit dramatically reduced in scale, were still held in Charlotte, such as "small, formal business meetings."
+The convention was originally scheduled to be held at the Spectrum Center in Charlotte, North Carolina, but on June 2, 2020, President Donald Trump (who was to be renominated at the convention) and the Republican National Committee jointly decided to pull the event from Charlotte after the North Carolina state government declined to agree to Trump's demands to allow the convention to take place with a full crowd and without public health measures designed to prevent the spread of the COVID-19 pandemic, such as social distancing and face coverings.
+It was attempted to organize a full-scale convention in Jacksonville, Florida, but those plans were abandoned on July 23 and a downscaled convention was instead staged.

+Some convention proceedings were still held in Charlotte, but the convention's prime-time program was staged primarily in Washington, D.C.
 Most speeches were delivered at Washington, D.C.'s Andrew W. Mellon Auditorium.
+In contrast to most conventions, the majority of speeches were pre-recorded.
 Other events and festivities, including Trump's acceptance speech, were held remotely at various locations, including Fort McHenry and the White House.
-By tradition, because Republicans held the presidency, their convention was conducted after the 2020 Democratic National Convention, which was held from August 17–20.
-Another contrast to typical conventions was the prerecorded nature of much of the convention's content.
-Former White House director of management and administration Marcia Lee Kelly was named convention president and CEO in April 2019.

-Trump faced only token opposition in the Republican primaries and caucuses, and unofficially clinched the Republican nomination in March 2020, when he reached 1,276 pledged delegates.
+For the nomination, Trump faced only token opposition in the Republican primaries and caucuses, and had accumulated all but one of the available delegates during the primary season, with former Massachusetts governor Bill Weld winning a single delegate in the Iowa caucuses.
+Trump had unofficially clinched the Republican nomination in March 2020, when he reached 1,276 pledged delegates.